Baking soda for gray hair

 Using baking soda on hair can immediately make hair soft and fluffy because its alkaline pH loosens/opens hair cuticles.

 Opened hair cuticles mean rough, dry and tangled hair.
-It can be drastic for gray hair as it tends to be drier than pigmented hair.
+It can be drastic for grey hair as it tends to be drier than pigmented hair.

 Conditioner!!
 Yes, don’t ever skip this step after using baking soda on your hair.